daniel-kukiela/nmt-chatbot/README.md

 - Fixed info about importing project as a module
 - Updated README
 - Added changelog
+- Added table of contents
+- Added passing checkpoint name as a parameter for inference
-- various fixes and other small improvements
+- Various fixes and other small improvements

 ### v0.2
 - BPE/WPM-like tokenizer